RiqiangGao/GDP-HMM_AAPMChallenge/challenge_results/challenge_results.md

 # Competition Results

 The OpenKBP attracted 141 teams before the deadline of the challenge.
-There are around 220 total submissions have been made (the number shown in the platform is 170, as about 50 early submissions in Phase I and II were deleted because of platform maintenance
-553 and storage issue.)
+There are around 220 total submissions have been made (the number shown in the platform is 170, as about 50 early submissions in Phase I and II were deleted because of platform maintenance and storage issue.)

 The competition started at 01/09/2025 and ended at 05/02/2025.
 There are 17 teams engaged in the final testing phase (19 teams displayed in the platform, one is from the platform team and one is from organizer).
+We will re-open the validation phase or/and release the reference plans (validation) for post-challenge evaluations.

 ![](test_phase.png)